irimitenkan/CO2MqttSensor/README.md

 - option loglevel:INFO | WARN | DEBUG

 - option "HW":"AIRCO2NTROL_MINI" or "AIRCO2NTROL_COACH"
-  (AIRCO2NTROL_COACH still untested)

 - option: "VENDOR":"0x04d9",
           "PRODUCT":"0xa052",

-   These are the value IDs for AIRCO2NTROL_MINI.
-For other TFA CO2 devices with USB port try this on you linux maschine:
+   These are the value IDs for AIRCO2NTROL_MINI and AIRCO2NTROL_COACH.
+For other TFA CO2 devices with USB port try this on your linux machine:

   * connect sensor device with USB port and type

   ```
-  sudo dmesg
+  lsusb
   ```

   * you will see the vendor and product id at end of output like this:

  ```
-[ 4682.882895] usb 1-1: New USB device found, idVendor=04d9, idProduct=a052, bcdDevice= 2.00
-[ 4682.882921] usb 1-1: New USB device strings: Mfr=1, Product=2, SerialNumber=3
-[ 4682.882936] usb 1-1: Product: USB-zyTemp
-[ 4682.882949] usb 1-1: Manufacturer: Holtek
-[ 4682.882962] usb 1-1: SerialNumber: 2.00
-[ 4682.892497] hid-generic 0003:04D9:A052.0004: hiddev96,hidraw0: USB HID v1.10 Device [Holtek USB-zyTemp] on usb-3f980000.usb-1/input0
+Bus 001 Device 002: ID 04d9:a052 Holtek Semiconductor, Inc. USB-zyTemp
   ```

 # UDEV-rules

 Since you have not adapted your UDEV rules on your *CO2MqttSensor* host the python scripts runs only with root access.
-To execute *CO2MQttSensor* without root access you must define a udev-rules to assign different access right when the CO2 sensor device is connected:
+To execute *CO2MQttSensor* without root access you must define a udev-rule to assign different access rights when the CO2 sensor device is connected:

 create a file `/etc/udev/rules.d/99-hidraw-permissions.rules` and add this line:
-`KERNEL=="hidraw*", ATTRS{idVendor}=="04d9", ATTRS{idProduct}=="a052", GROUP="plugdev", MODE="0660"`
+`SUBSYSTEMS=="usb", ATTRS{idVendor}=="04d9", ATTRS{idProduct}=="a052", GROUP="plugdev", MODE="0660"`

-on e.g.ARCH linux systems you may change the group to `KERNEL=="hidraw*", ATTRS{idVendor}=="04d9", ATTRS{idProduct}=="a052", GROUP="input", MODE="0660"`
+on e.g.ARCH linux systems you may change it to `KERNEL=="hidraw*", ATTRS{idVendor}=="04d9", ATTRS{idProduct}=="a052", GROUP="input", MODE="0660"`

 then restart udev